abadid/cmsc424-spring2019/project4/README.md

 We will not be using the virtual machine environment that we've been using for the other projects thus far this semester, since this is a pure Java project.
 We highly recommend you install/use an IDE like Eclipse for this project.
 We will be using Maven to run the tests.
 If you can import the code as a Maven project in your IDE and run your unit tests successfully, you do not need to install Maven on your local computer.
 Most IDEs should provide this functionality by default.
 For example, in Eclipse, you can do this: File > import > maven > existing maven project.

+Or if you don't want to use IDE, you can also do the same thing through command lines:

+    ```bash
+    # use MacBook
+    brew install maven
+    cd project4
+    # build code without testing
+    mvn package -Pdist -DskipTests
+    # build code and run unit tests
+    mvn package -Pdist
+    ```

 ## **The Project Files**